 It could be the weather or because I’m looking forward to apply for Canadian citizenship.
 Time flies.
 It wasn’t long ago when I applied for permanent residency under the Live-in Caregiver Program.

 Let’s push aside the melancholy.
-Keep on reading for the information that I hope will redeem myself from becoming a lazy blogger.
+Keep on reading for the information that I hope will redeem myself from lagging behind.

 After publishing this post, I received several comments (kudos to YOU) so I’m adding this essential part.